EthanH43/text_generator/website/README.md

 Flask is used as the web development package.
 Refer to the below link for documentation.
 [Flask Documentation] (http://flask.pocoo.org/docs/1.0/)

+To start up local env from venv use this code:

+$ . venv/bash/activate

 # Author: Schuyler Jackson